maharlikans/college-prison/README.md

 college-prison
 ==============

-My CAP3032 project for data visualization of the racial demographics of colleges, prisons, and the general US population throughout several years.
+A simple data visualization using the Processing programming language of the racial demographics of colleges, prisons, and the general US population throughout several years.
+The purpose of this project is to portray racial inequities in the United States through analysis of prisons, colleges, and the general US population